anne-mueller/publications/README.md

 [A30] Gustiantini, L., Dewi, K.T., Müller, A. and Praptisih, P., 2007: Paleoenvironmental reconstructions from benthic assemblages of early Holocene, shallow marine deposits in Gombong, central Java.
 Bulletin of Marine Geology 22 (1), 18-27.

-[A29] Müller, A., McGregor, H., Gagan, M.K. and Lough, J.M., 2006: The effects of early marine aragonite, calcite and vadose-zone calcite diagenesis on coral reconstructions of changes in coral calcification and oceanic Suess effect.
+[[A29]](https://github.com/anne-mueller/publications/blob/master/PDF/A29.pdf) Müller, A., McGregor, H., Gagan, M.K. and Lough, J.M., 2006: The effects of early marine aragonite, calcite and vadose-zone calcite diagenesis on coral reconstructions of changes in coral calcification and oceanic Suess effect.
 In: Proceedings 10th International Coral Reef Symposium, Y Suzuki et al (eds), Japanese Coral Reef Society, Tokyo, Japan, pp. 607-614.

-[A28] Dewi, K.T., Müller, A., Frenzel, P. and van Harten, D., 2005: Recent Ostracoda (Microcrustacea) from a Banda-to-Timor Sea Traverse: implications for paleobathymetric Studies.
+[[A28]](https://github.com/anne-mueller/publications/blob/master/PDF/A28.pdf) Dewi, K.T., Müller, A., Frenzel, P. and van Harten, D., 2005: Recent Ostracoda (Microcrustacea) from a Banda-to-Timor Sea Traverse: implications for paleobathymetric Studies.
 Proceedings of the 33rd Annual Convention and Exhibition, Indonesian Association of Geologists, Jakarta.

-[[A27]](https://doi.org/10.1029/2003GB002112) Müller, A., Gagan, M.K. and Lough, J.M., 2004: Effect of early marine diagensis on coral reconstructions of surface-ocean 13C/12C and carbonate saturation state.
+[[A27]](https://doi.org/10.1029/2003GB002112) Müller, A., Gagan, M.K. and Lough, J.M., 2004: Effect of early marine diagenesis on coral reconstructions of surface-ocean 13C/12C and carbonate saturation state.
 Global Biogeochemical Cycles 18 (1), 1033-1040.

-[A26] Gustiantini, L., Dewi, K.T., Müller, A. and Praptisih, P., 2004: The benthic foraminifera Ammonia beccarii as indicator of estuarine environments in Indonesia.
+[[A26]](https://github.com/anne-mueller/publications/blob/master/PDF/A26.pdf) Gustiantini, L., Dewi, K.T., Müller, A. and Praptisih, P., 2004: The benthic foraminifera Ammonia beccarii as indicator of estuarine environments in Indonesia.
 Proceedings of the 32nd IAGI (Indonesian Association of Geologists) and the 28th HAGI (Indonesian Association of Geophysicists) Annual Conventions, Jakarta, Vol. 2, 495-505.

 [A25] Dewi, K.T., Müller, A., Frenzel, P., Auliaherliaty, L. and Gustiantini, L., 2004: Do Quaternary Ostracoda reflect transgression and regression events in the Timor Sea?
 Proceedings of the 32nd IAGI (Indonesian Association of Geologists) and the 28th HAGI (Indonesian Association of Geophysicists) Annual Conventions, Jakarta, Vol. 1, 317-326.